milas-melt/self-balancing-robot/README.md

 # arduino self banlancing robot

 old project of a robot that can balance itself using pid control.
-Here's an example of what it looks like: https://www.youtube.com/watch?v=aUbBUd-hBLI
+Here's an example of what these robots looks like: https://www.youtube.com/watch?v=aUbBUd-hBLI

 -   test_WheelsAndSensor --> Moves the weels forward and backward.
 Tests the sensor (btw IMU needs to be calibrated for good PVM control)
 -   balance.ino, balance2.ino --> PD control